- Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

 Better communication at work is the answer.
-Ok, maybe not THE answer… but it’s close.
-Fact is, it’s almost always step number one when addressing persistent issues that hold you back, as well as what helps you move from good to great.
+Ok, maybe not THE answer…but it’s close.
+Fact is, it’s almost always the first step when addressing persistent issues that hold you back, as well as what helps you move from good to great.
 Better communication increases understanding, fosters trust, and stands out as the essential ingredient for getting things done.

-But how do you improve communication at work?
+But how do you improve communication in the workplace?
 What steps can you take right now?
 Read on to find out about technology’s role, what practices to start (or recommit to), and how certain approaches for communicating in meetings and in person make all the difference when helping people understand you, your ideas, and your message.

 1. Understand your communication channels

-If we’re talking communication (and we are) we’ve gotta talk about all the ways we can communicate today.
-Chat, email, in-person, video… the list is long.
+If we’re talking workplace communication (and we are) we’ve gotta talk about all the ways we can communicate today.
+Chat, email, face-to-face, video…the list is long.
 The cool thing is, each channel has its benefits.
 But there’s a not-so-cool thing, too: not everyone understands how to use each channel to the best of its (and their) abilities.
-Chat, for example, is a boon to working together as a team.
-It’s a powerful, effective, and immediate communication channel.
+For example, chat is a boon to working together as a team, especially as a remote and hybrid workplace becomes the norm.
+It’s a powerful, immediate, and effective communication channel.
 But there are times when chat isn’t the best way to communicate, like when written text is wonky and gets misunderstood, or getting pinged at a bad (and often off-hours) time.

-And sometimes, it’s just better to just talk to someone.
-Imagine that: one of the best tactical devices for better communication in the workplace is the oldest there is: talking to someone face-to-face.
-(If that’s not possible, based on geographies, jump on a video chat.
+And sometimes, it’s just better to talk to someone.
+Imagine that – one of the best tactical devices for better communication in the workplace is the oldest there is: talking to someone face-to-face and getting a sense of their body language (if that’s not possible, based on geographies, jump on a video chat).

 2. How do you work with me?